hackclub/hackclub/GOALS.md

 - Club members join slack (at least 3 labs leaders get their entire clubs to join)
 - Every labs leader active for the week in Slack
-- Every hackEDU club leader added to Slack (post in facebook group)
+- Every Hack Club club leader added to Slack (post in facebook group)
 - > 10 active mentors in Slack
 - #web #ios #android #hardware channels

 ##### Curriculum

-- mvp2 of the hackEDU portal shipped (features of this need to be defined in the future)
+- mvp2 of the Hack Club portal shipped (features of this need to be defined in the future)
 - 1 additional workshops shipped

 ##### Technical